 Founded in 2005 under the leadership of Michael Steinhardt and the late William Davidson, the Areivim Philanthropic Group is a unique consortium of major North American philanthropists committed to developing and supporting transformational projects.
 Areivim works to significantly impact the next generation of Jews through formal and experiential Jewish, Hebrew, and Israel education.

 The Jewish Food Society's mission is to honor and revitalize Jewish culinary traditions by preserving beloved Jewish recipes and celebrating new ones.
-In response to the challenges of COVID-19, the Jewish Food Society has expanded its mission to provide meaningful content to the community at large and to support the community of Jewish and Israeli restaurants in NYC.

 With these initiatives and more, Areivim is working to transform and revitalize Jewish education and to engage Jews throughout North America in Jewish life.